pagkly/Zed/Investopedia3/Qualified Longevity Annuity Contract (QLAC).md

 Qualified Longevity Annuity Contract (QLAC)
 ## What Is a Qualified Longevity Annuity Contract (QLAC)?

-A qualified longevity annuity contract (QLAC) is a type of [deferred annuity](https://www.investopedia.com/terms/d/deferredannuity.asp) funded with an investment from a [qualified retirement plan](https://www.investopedia.com/terms/q/qrp.asp) or an [individual retirement account (IRA)](https://www.investopedia.com/terms/i/ira.asp).
+A qualified longevity annuity contract (QLAC) is a type of [[deferred annuity]](https://www.investopedia.com/terms/d/deferredannuity.asp) funded with an investment from a [[qualified retirement plan]](https://www.investopedia.com/terms/q/qrp.asp) or an [[individual retirement account (IRA)]](https://www.investopedia.com/terms/i/ira.asp).

 A QLAC annuity provides guaranteed monthly payments until death and is shielded from downturns in the stock market.
-As long as the annuity complies with [Internal Revenue Service (IRS)](https://www.investopedia.com/terms/i/irs.asp) requirements, it is exempt from the [required minimum distribution (RMD)](https://www.investopedia.com/terms/r/requiredminimumdistribution.asp) rules until payouts begin after the specified annuity starting date.
+As long as the annuity complies with [[Internal Revenue Service (IRS)]](https://www.investopedia.com/terms/i/irs.asp) requirements, it is exempt from the [[required minimum distribution (RMD)]](https://www.investopedia.com/terms/r/requiredminimumdistribution.asp) rules until payouts begin after the specified annuity starting date.

 ### Key Takeaways